TimofeyLednev/Minecraft-PE-0.6.1-iOS-3.1/README.md

 - iPod Touch 2G (ARMv6)
 - iPhone 4S (ARMv7)
 - iPhone 5 (ARMv7s) (There are no black frames on the sides of the game)

+# Credits
+@yefengeeeeeeeeeee <- fixed iPad xib files for Xcode 4.1 and fix crash the second time on iOS 3.1